-Peachy Canyon Winery is located at 1480 N. Bethel Road in Templeton.
-Tasting room is open daily: 10 a.m.- 5 p.m.
-For more information call (805) 239-1980 or go to peachycanyon.com.
+The Peachy Canyon Winery tasting room, located at 1480 N. Bethel Road in Templeton, is open daily from 10 a.m. to 5 p.m.
+For more information, call (805) 239-1980 or see www.peachycanyon.com